Introduction

 How to Prepare Your Digital Legacy

-To ensure that your social media accounts are handled according to your wishes after you pass away, it’s important to make preparations ahead of time.
+To make sure that your social media accounts are handled and managed carefully according to your wishes after you pass away, it’s important to make preparations ahead of time.
 Here are some steps you can take:

-- Designate a digital executor in your will: This person will be responsible for managing your digital assets after you pass away.
+• Designate a digital executor in your will: Digital Executor is a person, who will be responsible for managing your digital assets after you pass away.

-- Provide instructions for your social media accounts: Specify whether you want your accounts to be memorialized or deactivated, and provide login information for your digital executor.
+• Provide instructions for your social media accounts: Clearly draft and specify, whether you want your accounts to be memorialized or deactivated, along with the login information for your digital executor.

 By taking these steps, you can help ensure that your social media accounts are handled according to your wishes after you pass away.